-2022 was challenging for advisors and investors, as balanced portfolios were forced to contend not only with a negative performance from both equities and bonds, but also with a continued and pronounced volatility that markets on а rollercoaster.
-Dealing with high inflation, volatility, renewed fear of recession was not an easy endeavour, but we consider that the 'silent killer' for the year was the correlated performance of equities and bonds as equities were affected by inflation effects and a strong currency, while bond prices plummeted on rising rates (with bond yields soaring).
+2022 was challenging for advisors and investors, as balanced portfolios were forced to contend not only with a negative performance from both equities and bonds, but also with a continued and pronounced volatility that sent markets on a rollercoaster.

+Dealing with high inflation and volatility, with the fear of recession was not an easy endeavour but we consider that the 'silent killer' for the year was the correlated performance of equities and bonds as equities were affected by inflation effects and a strong currency, while bond prices plummeted on rising rates (with bond yields soaring).

-correlated environment where bonds offered a hedge for equity underperformance.
+The truth of the last two decades has been one of a negatively correlated environment where bonds offered a hedge for equity underperformance.
 That changed abruptly after 1Q2020 as pandemic started to unwind, and was reinforced at beginning of 2022, as inflation took off and interest rates rose, driving many advisors to seek out alternative sources of income and hedging potentials for balanced portfolios, causing significant re-allocations for their portfolios.